Agile Business Analysis

 This two-day course provides essential information for business analysts to be successful on agile projects.
 Attendees will participate in hands-on activities to learn how to define the project’s vision, model user roles, write user stories and acceptance criteria, prioritize the user stories, refine the stories in preparation for developing them and utilize user stories to plan releases and iterations.

 - The benefits and risks of an agile approach to requirements

 - The differences between traditional and agile approaches

 - Modeling user roles

 - Writing user stories

-- Refining user stories
+- Refining user stories and writing acceptance criteria

 - Planning with user stories

 This course was formerly titled Defining Agile Requirements with User Stories.
 This course is based on the Agile Extension to the BABOK® Guide and will help prepare you for the IIBA®’s new Agile Analysis certification.

 - Agile users